cvlab-columbia/expert/README.md

-# EXPERT - Learning to Learn Words from Narrated Video
+# EXPERT - Learning to Learn Words from Visual Scenes

-Code from the paper [Learning to Learn Words from Narrated Video](https://arxiv.org/pdf/1911.11237.pdf)
+Code from the paper [Learning to Learn Words from Visual Scenes](https://arxiv.org/pdf/1911.11237.pdf)

 Website of the project in [expert.cs.columbia.edu](https://expert.cs.columbia.edu)